network-science-lab/top-spreaders-dataset/README.md

 ## Source Data Files

 The dataset is managed using [DVC](https://dvc.org/).
 To use it, first install the required
 dependencies listed in `requirements.txt`, including the appropriate version of DVC.

+### Full Access

-To download the dataset, you must authenticate with a Google account that has access to the shared Google Drive
+To download the dataset, you must authenticate with a Google account that has access to the shared Google Drive storage: `https://drive.google.com/drive/folders/0ACmD69K7LbU3Uk9PVA`.
-storage: `https://drive.google.com/drive/folders/0ACmD69K7LbU3Uk9PVA`.
 If you need access, please contact one of the contributors.
-Then, to fetch the data, run the following command:
+Then, to fetch the data, run `dvc pull`.

-`dvc pull <path_to_dvc_file>`.
+### Paper Version

-A public DVC configuration for the dataset version used in the experiments described in the paper
+A public DVC configuration for the dataset version used in the paper is available at:
-is available at: `https://drive.google.com/drive/folders/0ACmD69K7LbU3Uk9PVA`.
-To use it unpack the archive, and move the folder `cache` into the `.dvc` directory.
-Then, checkout to the tag `2.0.1` and execute: `dvc pull`.
+`https://drive.google.com/drive/folders/0ACmD69K7LbU3Uk9PVA`.
+To use it, unpack the archive, and move the folder `cache` into the `.dvc` directory.
+Then, checkout to the tag `2.0.1` and
+execute: `dvc pull`.

 ## Using the Package